 Recommended for: Parents looking for a book that shows the many different manifestations of childhood anxiety and how to deal with them.

 By Jaclyn Jaycox

 In this simple and easy-to-read prose, children will learn how to recognise their emotions and their possible triggers.
 It also teaches kids little things they can do to manage different feelings.
 This is also a useful addition in teachers' arsenal of children's books about anxiety for classroom-based guidance lessons.

 Recommended for: Parents who are dealing with kids who are struggling with their changing emotions

 What to do when 100 elephants want to come over for tea but you don’t have any tea bags?
 Serve lemonade, of course!
 This humorous and imaginative addition to your collection of children's books about worry teaches anxious kids ways to deal with different situations that are and can be worrying.
 Kids will learn to rethink their reactions to events and become more creative with their problem solving.

 Recommended for: Parents of anxious kids who love funny books.

 By Dawn Huebner

-If you’re looking for practical tools and strategies, this is one of the best mental health books to help kids with anxiety.
+If you’re looking for children's books about anxiety that comes with practical tools and strategies, this is one of the best mental health books to help kids with anxiety.
 What to Do When You Worry Too Much is an interactive guide that shows parents and kids techniques to treat generalised anxiety.
 Despite being a self-help book, jargon gives way to clear language that young people can easily digest.

 Recommended for: Parents looking for an excellent practical guide to help older kids who worry too much.